depeperwinkel

 Assam long pepper

-This pepper grows on a climbing plant of approximately four meters high, with slightly hairy twigs and lanceolate leaves.
+This pepper grows on a vine that is about four meters high, with slightly hairy branches and lanceolate leaves.
 The inflorescence is hermaphroditic.
-The flowering time in the Himalayas is from May to July, but on the west coast of India it blooms considerably earlier, from January to April.
+The flowering period in the Himalayas is from May to July, but on the west coast of India it flowers considerably earlier, from January to April.
 The fruit is barely a centimeter in size and stands on a stalk.

 - E-β-farnesene (22.8%), sweet, woody with citrus notes,